marzent/XIV-on-Mac/README.md

 ---

-<b>"XIV on Mac"</b> application is an alternative BETTER method of running
-FFXIV on MacOS.
-Our application gives better performance vs Square Enix's native MacOS launcher and Codeweavers Crossover. <b>This project is 100% open source.</b>
+<b>"The "XIV on Mac" application is a superior way of playing FFXIV on macOS.<br> It provides improved performance vs Square Enix's native MacOS launcher and Codeweavers Crossover. <b>This project is 100% open source.</b>

 ---
 <h3>Features:</h3>